n4ogw/so2sdr/_posts/2015-07-31-changelog.md

   be used with other programs (see Documentation for use with N1MM).
 * known problems:
-    + control of Afedri SDR does not completely work for dual-receiver models.
-Under linux, the work-around is to use the sdr_commander program to set the dual-receiver mode and frequency of the second SDR.
-    Afedri in single-radio mode seems to work under Windows, but dual receiver mode does not.

-    + sometimes a radio can get stuck in second-radio-cq mode that ESC will not exit.
-One way to get out is to switch to and from S&P mode.
+    + control of Afedri SDRs is somewhat buggy for dual-receiver models (when using both receivers).

-    + under some Linux distributions  the program may have trouble accessing the sound card if Pulseaudio is in use.
-A workaround is to use the pasuspender utility to stop Pulseaudio while so2sdr is
+    + under some Linux distributions  so2sdr-bandmap may have trouble accessing the sound card if Pulseaudio is in use.
+A workaround is to use the pasuspender utility to stop Pulseaudio while so2sdr is running.
+If starting the bandmap from so2sdr, do this
-    running:

             pasuspender -- so2sdr

-    or
+    or if running so2sdr-bandmap separately,

             pasuspender -- so2sdr-bandmap